Synchronized step multilevel Markov chain Monte Carlo

-Couplings can be broadly classified into two categories: \textit{deterministic} and \textit{non-deterministic} \cite{villani2009optimal}.
-In deterministic couplings, the relationship between two random variables $X$ and $Y$ defined on the two probability spaces can be described by a function.
-Formally, this translates to the existence of a measurable function $T: X \rightarrow Y$ such that $Y = T(X)$.
-An important deterministic coupling example is the optimal transport (OT) problem which aims to find the optimal transport map by introducing a cost function $c(x,y)$ on $\Omega$ that can be interpreted as the work needed to transport a unit of mass from $x$ to $y$.
-Some applications of OT can be found in \cite{peherstorfer_transport-based_2019,parno_transport_2018}.
+Couplings can be broadly classified into two categories: \textit{deterministic} and \textit{non-deterministic}~\cite{villani2009optimal}.
+In deterministic couplings, the relationship between two random variables $X$ and $Y$ defined on the two probability spaces is described by a function.
+Formally, this translates to the existence of a measurable function $T: X \rightarrow Y$ such that $Y = T(X)$ and $T_{\#}\mu = \nu$, where $T_{\#}$ is called the pushforward operator.
+The coupling is then defined by the identity map $\mathbb{I}$ on $X$ and the transport map $T$ on $Y$, i.e., $\Gamma = (\mathbb{I}, T)_{\#}\mu$.
+An important deterministic coupling example is the optimal transport (OT) problem which finds the optimal transport map by introducing a cost function $c(x,y)$ on $\Omega$ that can be interpreted as the work needed to transport a unit of mass from $x \in X$ to $y \in Y$.
+Some applications of transport maps can be found in~\cite{peherstorfer_transport-based_2019,parno_transport_2018}.
 Non-deterministic couplings, referred to simply as couplings, arise from invoking randomization during their construction and are described through a joint probability measure $\Gamma$ on $\Omega$.
-A notable example is the maximal coupling technique \cite{Thorisson1998}, where the joint distribution $\Gamma$ is constructed such that the probability of the random variables $X$ and $Y$ being equal is maximized \cite{Thorisson1998}.
+A notable example is the maximal coupling technique~\cite{Thorisson1998}, where the joint distribution $\Gamma$ is constructed such that the probability of the random variables $X$ and $Y$ being equal is maximized~\cite{Thorisson1998}.